michaelkielt/azure-database-migration549/README.md

    - After validating the failover, perform another failover to initiate a tailback.
    - Revert the system to the primary region, making the original primary database the active one again.

+## Part 6: Microsoft Entra Directory Integration

+### Objective:
+Integrate Microsoft Entra Directory with the Azure SQL Database setup to enhance access management and security.
+This section focuses on enabling Microsoft Entra ID authentication for the SQL server hosting the Azure production database and managing user roles effectively.

+### Steps:

+1. **Enabling Microsoft Entra ID Authentication:**
+   - Navigate to the SQL server page on the Azure portal.
+   - Under the security section, select Microsoft Entra ID.
+   - Select 'Set admin' and set an admin account for Microsoft Entra ID authentication.

+2. **Testing Admin Privileges:**
+   - Validate admin privileges by connecting to the primary database in Azure Data Studio.
+   - Run queries to ensure the admin account can perform administrative tasks.

+3. **Creating a DB Reader User:**
+   - Go to the Microsoft Entra ID page on the Azure portal.
+   - Create a new user with the username 'project-db-reader'.

+4. **Assigning DB Reader Role:**
+   - In Azure Data Studio, execute a statement in the primary database using the credentials of the newly created user to grant the user the db-reader role.

+5. **Testing Read-Only Privileges:**
+   - Reconnect to the primary database with the db_reader role credentials in Azure Data Studio.
+   - Run SELECT queries to confirm read privileges.
+   - Attempt UPDATE queries to verify that write access is denied.